rscode999/cnet/rules.md

 Underneath each row of comment lines is a section header.
 The section header should also appear in the class definition.

 A class does not need to have all the listed sections.
+Omit any sections that a class doesn't have.

 The `public` and `private` markers must be at the same level of indentation as the outside of the class.